Modelling preventive measures and their effect on generation times in emerging epidemics: Acknowledgements

 \section{Acknowledgements}

+The authors thank the anonymous referees for their constructive comments.
 T.B. and M.F. are grateful to the Swedish Research Council (grant 2020-04744) for financial support.
 G.S.T. acknowledges the MIUR Excellence Department Project awarded to the Department of Mathematics, University of Rome Tor Vergata (CUP E83C18000100006).